Configuration management using profiles

 return f"postgresql://{self.user}:{self.password}@{self.host}:{self.port}/{self.database}"

-discovers and loads these configurations, thanks to the use of ABC
+The ConfigManager discovers and loads these configurations, thanks to the use of ABC and ___subclassess__():

 class ConfigManager: